Hans-Joachim Willerding: Early career

+FDJ career

 Willerding had already, in 1971/72, worked as an instructor in the FDJ, and after completing his studies he returned to the organisation, which was in effect the youth wing of the SED, as a ahead office official.
 From he was a member of the FDJ Central Committee and from 1979 Secretary responsible for Work with the West (für "Westarbeit" - essentially with West Germany).
 Later, in 1982, he would also become deputy chairman of the FDJ.

 In 1981 he was elected a member of the National Legislature (Volkskammer).
 Although he was a member of the ruling SED (party), in the Volkskammer he sat as a representative of the FDJ which, as an approved quasi-political mass movement, received a quota of 37 seats.
 From 1982 till 11 November 1989, he led the FDJ group in the chamber.
 He was also a member of the Volkskammer Committee on Foreign Affairs.